Partners

 St. Peter’s Vauxhall was a church plant from HTC in 2019.
 Led by Michael and Emma John, a group of about 25-30 people were sent out from HTC to St. Peter’s.
 An afternoon service was launched in addition to the existing morning service, and since then the church has continued to grow and flourish.

 All Saints Clapham Park is a lively community church situated off Brixton Hill, near Brixton prison.
-Jago is the “Priest-in-Charge” of the church, and HTC support the church by providing the Parish Missioner (Chris Dennemont) who is the leader of the church on the ground, along with further staff support in the form of Charlene Kelly as Mission Enabler.
-We sent a group of people from HTC to the church as a small renewal team in 2018, and offer ongoing support as well.
+Jago Wynne is the “Priest-in-Charge” of the church, and HTC support the church by providing the Parish Missioner (Mike Clayton) who is the leader of the church on the ground.
+HTC sent a small renewal team in 2018 and offer ongoing support.

 St Mark’s is a warm-hearted, multi-cultural worshipping community in the heart of Mitcham.
-In September 2024, our Curate Ed Veale will be leading a group from HTC to join the church family there - as St Mark’s seeks to hold out the love of Jesus to the people of Mitcham.
+In September 2024, Ed Veale led a group from HTC to join the church family there.
+St Mark’s seeks to hold out the love of Jesus to the people of Mitcham.

 HTC is part of Churches Together in Clapham which in turn is part of Churches Together in Britain and Ireland, the umbrella organisation helping to bring these Christian churches together under Christian unity.
 There are various meetings and services throughout the year, and a number of local projects that CTiC support.
 Members of HTC are part of the Standing Committee.